TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 ## Blog example

-The project template comes with a blog implementation that includes examples for web user interface, REST, GraphQL, database, files, background jobs, real-time notifications, pdf printing, etc. Once you don't need the examples anymore, just remove everything related to `blog` and use the `taito check deps` command to prune unused dependencies from `package.json` files.
+The project template comes with a blog implementation that includes examples for web user interface, REST, GraphQL, database, files, background jobs, real-time notifications, pdf printing, etc. Once you don't need the examples anymore, just remove everything related to `blog` and use the `taito dep check` command to prune unused dependencies from `package.json` files.
 NOTE: Many of the `devDependencies` and `~` references are actually in use even if reported unused by the tool.
 But all unused `dependencies` may usually be removed from package.json.

 The client GUI uses [Material-UI](https://material-ui-next.com/) component library by default.
 It's a good match with the [react-admin](https://github.com/marmelab/react-admin) GUI, but please consider also other alternatives based on customer requirements.
 For example [Semantic UI React](https://react.semantic-ui.com/), [React Bootstrap](https://react-bootstrap.github.io/) and [Elemental](http://elemental-ui.com/) are also good alternatives.